-- 1. The reversing valve is energized and the heat pump operates in the cooling mode. - 2.
+- 1. The reversing valve is energized and the heat pump operates in the cooling mode. - NOTE: A 30 second compressor delay at defrost initiation/ termination is optional.
+As shipped from the factory, the control is set for the delay ("DLY"), which will turn the compressor off for 30 seconds while the reversing valve shifts to/from the cooling mode position.
+To bypass the delay, which typically reduces sound levels during defrost mode, change the pin settings from "DLY" to "NORM". - 2.
 The airhandler auxiliary heat (if equipped) is activated. - 3.
 The condenser fan motor is shut-off.

-If the defrost cycle has not terminated after ten (10) minutes the control will override the defrost sensor and revert to a heating mode.
+If the defrost cycle has not terminated after ten (12) minutes the control will override the defrost sensor and revert to a heating mode.